Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 Treatment

-“Some types of cancer are amenable to treatment, with a variety of surgical and medical options available now,” says Dr. MacMillan.
+“Some types of cancer are amenable to treatment, with various surgical and medical options available now,” says Dr. MacMillan.
 “But you must seek help for your dog early on to increase their chances of survival.”

 Standard cancer treatments include chemotherapy, radiation therapy (radiotherapy), and surgery.
 Your veterinarian will help you choose your pup’s best course of action.